🔼The name Baal-meon: Summary

 - From (1) the verb בעל (ba'al), to be lord, and (2) the verb עון (wn), to cover or conceal.

 The name Baal-meon occurs three times in the Bible.
 It's the name of one of the cities which were built or fortified (and renamed) by the tribe of Reuben, which settled east of the Jordan (Numbers 32:38, 1 Chronicles 5:8).
 It was situated close to Nebo and Heshbon and by the time of the prophet Ezekiel, Baal-meon had apparently fallen into the hands of the Moabites (Ezekiel 25:9).

 In Joshua 13:15 mention is made of a Reubenite city called Beth-baal-meon (= House of Baal-meon), which is generally assumed to be the same place.
 In his sermon on the destruction of Moab, Jeremiah mentions a Beth-meon in close proximity to Nebo, and scholars again assume that it's the same place (Jeremiah 48:23).

 🔼Etymology of the name Baal-meon

 The name Baal-meon consists of two parts.
 The first part is the familiar word בעל (ba'al), Baal, meaning lord or master:

-The second part of our name is as good as the same as the name Maon, and comes from the root עון ('wn), meaning to dwell:
+The second part of our name is as good as the same as the name Maon, and comes from the root עון (wn), meaning to conceal or hide out: